tpolecat/tut/src/main/tut/Typeclass.md

 List(true, false, true).gsum
 ```

-But note that we never actually use `c` in the definition of CombinerSyntax; it's just there in order to be
-introduced to the implicit scope.
+But note that we never actually use `c` in the definition of `CombinerSyntax`; it's just there in order to be introduced to the implicit scope.
 For cases like this there is a shortcut syntax called a *context bound*.

 ```scala
 implicit class CombinerSyntax2[A: Combiner](as: List[A]) {